facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 ## ReactIntl Mixin by Yahoo

 There are a couple of React-related projects that recently appeared on Yahoo's GitHub, the first one being an  [internationalization mixin](https://github.com/yahoo/react-intl).
-It's great to see them getting excitied about React and contributing back to the community.
+It's great to see them getting excited about React and contributing back to the community.

 ```javascript
 var MyComponent = React.createClass({